Turmeric

 Anti-Aging

 Curcumin directly neutralises reactive oxygen species (ROS) that break down collagen and elastin.
 Research shows it increases collagen synthesis and improves skin elasticity in 8 weeks.
+For a comprehensive anti-aging approach, pair turmeric with aloe vera — aloe vera delivers its own collagen-stimulating polysaccharides alongside turmeric's antioxidant protection.

 Brightening